rugglesbohannon/Bitcoin-Research-Project/Ruggles/index.md

 - [Twitter](https://twitter.com/elonmusk)

 Some of Yahoo Finance's data has missing values on 2020-10-09, 2020-10-12, and 2020-10-13.
 My research does not suggest that the market was under any unusual distress during these dates.
 These missing values were reported months after the market crash in March of 2020.
-Reports from the [Yahoo Finance](https://finance.yahoo.com/news/stock-market-news-oct-9-134301485.html) and [The New York Times](https://www.nytimes.com/issue/todaysheadlines/2020/10/09/todays-headlines) corroborate that there was no unusual market activity that would have caused missing data.
+Reports from the

-I validated the Yahoo Finance data by looking at [MarketWatch's](https://www.marketwatch.com/story/bitcoin-price-hits-new-record-clears-60-000-milestone-11615648314) list of major market events and comparing specific dates and prices from each source.
+list of major market events and comparing specific dates and prices from each source.
 Below I have included two bar graphs comparing major price milestones from Jan 2nd, Jan 7th, Feb 16th, Mar 13th of 2021.

 Yahoo Finance Major Milestones

 {% include relative Visualizations/ww-yahoomilestone.html %}

 Market Watch Major Milestones

 {% include relative Visualizations/ww-marketwatchmilestone.html %}

 Yahoo Finance Data 3D

 {% include relative Visualizations/ww-bitthreed.html %}

 **Project Concept & Methodology**